getreu/tp-note/docs/source/tpnote--manpage.md

 </html>
 ```

-In this template the same _Tera_ variables are available, except
+In this template the same _Tera_ variables as in '`tmpl_html.viewer`' are
-'`{{ note_js }}`' which does not make sense in this context.
-As the exporter
+available, with one exception '`{{ note_js }}`', which does not make sense
-prints possible rendition error messages on the console, there is no equivalent
+in this context.
+As the exporter prints possible rendition error messages on
-to the '`tmpl_html.viewer_error`' template.
-Note, in contrast to the previous
+the console, there is no equivalent to the '`tmpl_html.viewer_error`' template.
-template '`tmpl_html.viewer`' example, the source code highlighting CSS code is
+Note, in contrast to the previous '`tmpl_html.viewer`' example, the
-now embedded into the HTML output with:
+source code highlighting CSS code is now embedded into the HTML output with:

 ```html
 <style>